 Is this a good mortgage product?

 As with any mortgage product, whether it’s good or not depends completely on the individual circumstances of The Borrower.
-What I can say is, that having seen so many people looking to help loved ones get onto the property ladder, and one in four, 20-34 year olds still living at home (The Independent), this provides another great way for them to do so.
+What I can say is, that having seen so many people looking to help loved ones get onto the property ladder, and 46% of young adults still living at home (The Guardian) this provides another great way for them to do so.
 Reports this year have shown that parents are now one of the top 10 “lenders” when it comes to helping their children onto the property market, using their savings as gifted deposits.
 What’s different about this product, is that they get their money back, plus a bit extra, and it’s not restricted to existing Barclays customers.

 It’s important to note that the account The Helper’s money goes into is essentially a 5-year bond, and therefore cannot be accessed at all until the initial 5-year mortgage term has elapsed.
 If you, The Helper, have other savings available this might not be such an issue, but it’s worth considering, especially if you’re putting the majority of your savings into this arrangement.

 In a market that still makes it difficult for home movers, especially first-time buyers, this is another solution, in a growing pool of specialist products, aimed to help work around the barrier that the need for large deposits poses to many.
+Because applying for a mortgage can be a big commitment, we do recommend seeking the right expertise.
 If you’d like any more information on this mortgage, or advice on your residential mortgage options, please do not hesitate to contact me, Ross MacTaggart on 01732 471 630 or email firstname.lastname@example.org and I will be more than happy to help.

 *BBR 0.75% as at 15/11/2019.